-This modern road, the Egnatia Odos, follows the line of the ancient road – which is still visible in some parts – all along northern Greece, far further east than we managed, all the way into Turkey.
+This modern road, the Egnatia Odos, follows the line of the ancient road – which is still visible in some parts – all along northern Greece, far further east than we managed this time, all the way into Turkey.

-We’re on it, but heading west, and the road, as so many in Greece seem to be, is quiet.
+We’re on it, but heading west.
+And the road, as so many of the modern new build roads in Greece seem to be, is quiet.

 My interest pricks up every time I see a rare car coming in the other direction, like someone floating on a raft out in the middle of a dead ocean spotting a seabird flying overhead.

-But it’s nothing to prepare me what I’m about to experience, as we turn off to the south, dipping back into the state of Thessaly and onto the edges of the Thessaly plain: the churches suspended in the air.
+But it’s nothing yet to prepare me what I’m about to experience, as we turn off to the south, dipping back into the state of Thessaly and onto the edges of the Thessaly plain.

 Enormous, bent, twisted cylinders of stone.
 Rising straight up, vertically above us.
 Up to 1,800 feet high.